General James Longstreet CSA

 In the summer of 1862, Lee moved his army northward toward an encounter with Union troops near Manassas, Virginia.
 The Second Battle of Bull Run was fought near the same area where Confederate forces had driven the Union troops from the field a year before.
 This two-day struggle pitted the bulk of the Union forces under General John Pope against the corps of General "Stonewall" Jackson.
 At the height of the battle, Longstreet moved his corps next to Jackson's position and charged in a vicious counterattack that first turned the Union flank and then swept General Pope's hapless Union soldiers from the field.
 The brilliant victory gave Lee the chance to invade Maryland and hopefully cause the people in that state to flock to the Confederate cause.
 Longstreet's troops crossed the Potomac and marched toward Frederick while the Union Army, back under the full command of George McClellan, finally reached Maryland and drove directly toward Lee's then scattered forces.
 Longstreet's men fought the Battle of South Mountain and again at the Battle of Antietam, where the general was conspicuous on the field.
 Longstreet credited his troops with holding the thin southern line against the final Union attacks despite being outnumbered and out gunned by Union artillery.
 His corps was allowed to rest and reorganize briefly before they marched toward Fredericksburg, Virginia in response to the next Union threat.
 It was the Battle of Fredericksburg on December 13, 1862 where General Longstreet excelled in his use of a defensive position.
 His troops held high ground west of the city and easily repulsed repeated Union charges.

 By 1863, Longstreet had been promoted to lieutenant general and was one of Lee's most trusted generals.
 Though he missed the Battle of Chancellorsville because of military events in southeast Virginia, Longstreet returned to the army in time for the Gettysburg Campaign.
 With the death of "Stonewall" Jackson after Chancellorsville, General Lee had divided his army into three corps and relied heavily on Longstreet's opinions.
-The general performed well until the battle of Gettysburg began and critics later accused the general of losing the battle by questioning orders and stubborn delays in beginning attacks Lee ordered by Lee.
+The general performed well until the battle of Gettysburg began and critics later accused the general of losing the battle by questioning orders and stubborn delays in beginning attacks Lee ordered.
 He proved to be as stubborn with his fellow officers as he was with the enemy and paid little attention to the criticisms until after the close of the Civil War, when he stedfastly defended his opinion that flaws in leadership during the campaign had to be shared with other officers, including the untouchable Lee.
 This opinion would make General Longstreet controversial until the end of his life.

 That September, General Longstreet was ordered to take his corps to Georgia to assist the Confederate army there under Braxton Bragg.
 The bloody battle of Chickamauga opened the same day that his troops arrived, and he rushed them into the fight.
 They did not return to Virginia until the following May when Longstreet led them into another battle in an area west of Fredericksburg called the Wilderness.
 The general was seriously wounded in that battle and the injury kept him away from the army until April 1865.
 He rejoined the Army of Northern Virginia just in time to witness the abandonment of Richmond and retreat to Appomattox Court House.
 Longstreet's command held part of the final Confederate line at Appomattox until a flag of truce stopped the fighting.
 General Longstreet surrendered and was paroled with his troops.